 Tips To Know When Visiting Deer Valley Resort

 - If you plan to spend most of your time at the resort, renting a car isn’t necessary.
+Still, there is free parking scattered throughout the resort.

 - Snowboarding isn’t allowed at Deer Valley Resort.
 So if you want to snowboard, this isn’t the resort for you.